csc-training/sscc-qc-basic/tutorial1/README.md

 1. This tutorial is made for use with TmoleX 24 and TUBOMOLE 7.8
 1. We'll use TmoleX to set up a formaldehyde geometry optimization
 1. Configure and submit the job to be run on puhti.csc.fi supercomputer
-1. Perform a frequency calculation on the resulting structure
+1. Perform a subsequent frequency calculation on the optimized structure
 1. Visualize results

 ## Remote usage setup at CSC